rschristopher/ischristtrue.com/src/modern-views/christianity.md

 And here's an easier question: would you personally give everything you own to your church and trust that they would look after you, distributing the money to all according to need?
 Or do you fear they would mismanage the money?
-And perhaps leave you in the cold begging for alms.
+And perhaps leave you in the cold begging for alms?

 Even if you recognized that you are but a steward of any wealth acquired -- that it is God's wealth at the end of the day -- do you trust any modern church with the wealth of which you are a steward?